mushfiq-shanto/Salary-Analysis-of-Software-Engineers-in-Bangladesh/README.md

-# Salary Analysis of Software Engineers in Bangladesh Tech Companies
+# Salary Analysis of Software Engineers in Bangladesh

 This repository hosts the full pipeline for scraping, processing, analyzing, and visualizing salary data of software engineers working in Bangladesh.
 The goal is to provide actionable insights for both employers and professionals by leveraging data from Glassdoor.